bruesz/bruestest/readme.txt

-this is a git file
+Git is a distributed version control system.
-for testing purpose
+Git is free software this is a git file for testing purpose